trailofbits/eth-security-toolbox/README.md

 * [Rattle](https://github.com/trailofbits/rattle) EVM lifter
 * [Not So Smart Contracts](https://github.com/trailofbits/not-so-smart-contracts) repository

+Note that all of the tools _except_ for Echidna are the latest possible release.
+Echidna is currently taken from its `dev-no-hedgehog` branch, which is required for Etheno.
+Once this branch is merged into Echidna master, this will no longer be the case.

 ## Quickstart

 Use our prebuilt Docker container to quickly install and run the toolkit: